Tracking Which Human Capital Metrics Can Save You Money

 5. Revenue Per Employee

-Revenue per employee is a valuable measure of a company’s overall efficiency.
-This metric can also be used to demonstrate the quality of employees hired.
+Revenue per employee is a valuable measure of a company’s overall HR and organizational efficiency.
+This human capital metric can also be used to demonstrate the quality of employees hired.

 For larger companies, the average revenue per employee varies greatly across industries, with the energy sector on the high end at $1.79 million and the industrial sector on the lower end at $320,000.
 Smaller businesses average around $100,000 in revenue per employee.